 - implementing a Positive Behaviour Program based on the Social Responsibility Performance Standards

-- encouraging student leadership with
+- encouraging student leadership

 - acting in a manner that brings credit to the school community.

 - physical violence

 - retribution against a person who has reported incidents